sannatitus/Afruca-tangeri_captive-behaviour/Figures+Results/S1Table_post-mortem-dissection-SOP.md

 # S1 Table.
-Post-mortem Dissection Standard Operating Procedure
+Post-mortem dissection standard operating procedure for *Afruca tangeri*.

 ## Purpose
 The purpose of tracking deaths and performing post-mortems is to